Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 Purpose of ``gui``
 ******************

-The goal is to provide a small, lightweight API (including message types) that are higher-level than ``wx``, and do not depend on any particular GUI backend (such as ``wx``, ``gs``, etc.; so none of their includes, records, types or functions leak in the user realm), to avoid that user programs become obsolete too quickly because of the UI backend they rely on.
+The goal is to provide a small, lightweight API (including message types) that are higher-level than ``wx`` and OpenGL (more integrated, more typed, possibly clearer, having more runtime checks - that can be toggled at build time), and do not depend on any particular GUI backend (such as ``wx``, ``gs``, etc.; so none of their includes, records, types or functions leak in the user realm), to avoid that user programs become obsolete too quickly because of the UI backend they rely on.

 So for example the messages received by the user programs do not mention ``wx``, and respect only MyriadGUI conventions.
-These conventions are in line with the `WOOPER ones <https://wooper.esperide.org/#method-invocation>`_, enabling (in a fully optional manner) the user code to rely on WOOPER if wanted.
+These conventions are in line with the `WOOPER ones <https://wooper.esperide.org/#method-invocation>`_, enabling (in a fully optional manner) the user code to rely on WOOPER if wanted [#]_.

+.. [#] Inspired from MyriadGUI, one could consider creating WOOPERGUI, which would provide basically the same services, yet relying on inheritance on the Erlang side as well.

+	   That way for example a frame would be a special case (hence a child class) of window, and frames would automatically inherit all window operations; so the user would have just to handle a frame by itself, without having to take into account the fact that some operations of interest are actually defined at the window level instead.

 The usual mode of operation is the following: